OrthoFinder/OrthoFinder/_tutorials/advanced-tutorial.md

 unfortunately you cannot use it to add to OrthoFinder2 results that were run with the default `-M` dendroblast option.

-### Using Outgroups

-You can make orthogroup inference more accurate by including outgroup species.
+You can make orthogroup inference more accurate by including **outgroup species**.
 You just need to make sure that you use the correct `N*.tsv` file in Phylogenetic_Hierarchical_Orthogroups to look at the orthogroups (use species tree to discover which one)